2018 Alicia patterson fellow

 @ West Virginia University's Reed College of Media

-Currently I am working with other WVU professors, students, professionals, West Virginia Public Broadcasting and The Daily Yonder on a reporting project called, "100 Days in Appalachia."
-I've had various roles related to the creation of the project, and now I am challenged create 100 portraits in 100 days to help show the human stories of the communities of Appalachia that are often more complex than national narratives have allowed.
+From 2015 to 2017 I had the pleasure to "visit" as the Ogden Newspaper Visiting Professor for Media Innovation at West Virginia University.
+In my final year, I worked with other WVU professors, students, professionals, West Virginia Public Broadcasting and The Daily Yonder on a reporting project called, "100 Days in Appalachia."
+With various roles related to the creation of the project, and I later moved on to create 100 portraits to show the human stories of the communities of Appalachia that are often more complex than national narratives have allowed.
 My goal is to show the diversity of life and thought in the region.
-I hope find some surprises, and some comfort in that we all see a little bit of ourselves in the people I share with you through photography.
-This is very much a live project, so feel free to send me a note (nancy.andrews @ mail.wvu.edu) or find me on Twitter @NancyAndrews.
+I found surprises and some comfort in that we all see a little bit of ourselves in the people I share with you through photography.

 You get attention with 360 video.
 Together with The Washington Post's Phoebe Connelly and Danese Kenon of the Pittsburgh Post-Gazette, brought to us through our Knight Foundation Innovators in Residence program, we were teaching 360 video in January 2016 just as everyone else was learning it too.
 This side-by-side learning is so important.
 We can't wait to know everything, as professors we are challenged to learn alongside our students.
 More on our 360 video.